MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 ## Tutorial

-In this tutorial, we will deployed an Otoroshi, our owm WASM manager, configure them to communicate and build your first plugin.

 1. [Before you start](#before-you-start)
 2. [Deploy the manager using Docker](#deploy-the-manager-using-docker)
 3. [Create a route to expose and protect the manager with authentication](#create-a-route-to-expose-and-protect-the-manager-with-authentication)